German food today, super easy recipe: a hearty plant based sauerkraut skillet with potatoes and crispy fried smoked tofu.

 Also very tasty: making this sauerkraut skillet with dill instead of parsley!

-Btw, if you’re into fresh sauerkraut, you might also want to check out my Superyummy Sauerkraut Sandwich with pink sauerkraut.
+Btw, if you’re into quick recipes with fresh sauerkraut and smoked tofu, you might also want to check out my Superyummy sauerkraut sandwich with pink sauerkraut.

 - 1 onion chopped

-- Add salt and pepper to taste, and roast for about 10-15 minutes on medium to high heat, stir from time to time.
+- Add about 1/2 teaspoon of salt, and some pepper to taste, and cook for about 10-15 minutes on medium heat, stirring from time to time.

 - Switch the heat off.